 Frederick County is home to 3 institutions of higher learning, including one community college.
 Programs offered through these providers prepare people for careers in business, science, healthcare and much more.
 There are plans to further advance the local area's capacity to meet the post-baccalaureate level needs of STEM related disciplines through the establishment of the Frederick Center for Research and Education in Science and Technology, or CREST.
 Frederick Community College offers a large variety of career training programs leading certificates and credentials.

-There are currently 4 eligible training providers available in the local area.
+There are currently 5 eligible local training providers included on the Maryland Eligible Training Providers list.
 The providers offer a variety of training programs that WIOA participants have completed.
 They include:

 Accounting

 Addictions Counseling